Euro Commercial Paper and Certificates of Deposit

 Katie Kelly

-Senior Director, Market Practice and Regulatory Policy; secretary to the ICMA Financial Institution Issuer Forum (FIIF) and the ICMA Corporate Issuer Forum (CIF)
+Senior Director, Market Practice and Regulatory Policy; secretary to the ICMA Financial Institution Issuer Forum (FIIF) and the ICMA Corporate Issuer Forum (CIF) and the Public Sector Issuer Forum (PSIF)

 Direct line: +44 20 7213 0331